Pole dance is demanding on the body. Instructing pole dance can be even more demanding.

 1. Take care of your body and let it recover.

 This one should go without saying, but it is the most important.
 Many pole instructors will teach back to back classes, and some instructors will stack all their classes in one day.
 If this is the case, dedicate the following day to rest to allow the body to recover.
 Drink extra water because you will probably not notice how much you are sweating during class.
 Bring a drink with electrolytes (coconut water, Gatorade, etc.).
 If you are instructing strengthening exercises, bring a form of protein to eat after teaching or between classes.

 2. Use alternative methods to demonstrate tricks.

-If you are the instructor that demonstrates everything, challenge yourself to demonstrate in different ways in order to not overwork your body.
+If you are the instructor that demonstrates everything, challenge yourself to demonstrate in different ways to not overwork your body.
 Can you talk through the tricks?
-Maybe give the instructor pole to a student, so that you can walk around and instruct using your words.
-Or ask one of your students that you know to demonstrate the trick (with proper spotting of course).
+Maybe give the instructor pole to a student so that you can walk around and instruct using your words.
+Or ask one of your students who you know to demonstrate the trick (with proper spotting of course).

 3. Practice what you preach.

 When teaching, use the principles that you are trying to instill in your students.
 Warm-up properly with your students.
 Take and encourage water breaks during class.
 Take and encourage rest breaks during and between classes.
 Train and demonstrate both sides.
 If it seems impossible to demonstrate more advanced tricks on your non-dominant side, start with the beginner moves to build up strength on that non-dominant side.